shawnlknight/blog/_drafts/2016-03-12-things-i-don't-like.markdown

 - Political signs all over the damn place
 - Staying up past 10pm (Ok, more like 9pm)
 - Reply all emails (**STOP** doing this!)
-- Most things labeled as "Christian" (music, art, people, etc...)
+- Most things labeled as "Christian" (music, art, etc...)
 - The phrase, "Doing life together" (Can't we just say "hanging out"?)